Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-quiesce-pu.markdown

 # Interacting with Space Data

-{{% note "Note"%}}
+{{% info "Info"%}}
-This functionality is not available in the Command Line Interface, REST Manager API, or Administration API.
+This functionality is not currently available in the Command Line Interface, REST Manager API, or Administration API.
-{{% /note %}}
+{{% /info %}}

 ## Querying a Space